RoboCupAtHomeJP/AtHome2025/rules/S-OPL/hn_en.md

 1. Team members launch the SIGVerse ROSBridge server, and robot controller.

-2. The operator (TC) launches Human Navigation Program.
+2. The Organizational Committee (OC) launches Human Navigation Program.

-3. The participant wears the Oculus Rift & Touch.
+3. The participant wears the Meta Quest 2.

-4. The participant presses the session start button.
+4. The OC presses the session start button.

 5. The competition environment is loaded, and the avatar's position and orientation are initialized.